spectram/astrospectram/content/about.md

 Aside from astronomy research, I also enjoy reading philosophical novels, binging on anime and sci-fi shows', outdoor activities such as gardening and hiking, volunteering for causes and activities, etc. I spend a lot of time thinking about and working on climate action through personal lifestyle choices and pushing for systemic changes in my immediate environment.

+Hi There, welcome to my little creative repository on the internet.
+That’s right! you are looking at a JAMSTACK website hosted on my github profile and deployed through Netlify.
+I had some help from Stackbit during development.
+The next item on the agenda is to incorporate a headless CMS into the mix (I am thinking NetlifyCMS).

 *Thank You for visiting!
 Hope you enjoy your stay!*